 Advice for British people living in Brazil, including information on health, education, benefits, residence requirements and more.

 British nationals are allowed to visit Brazil without a visa for up to 90 days.
-Being entitled to apply for an extention on their visa for up to 90 days more, the extention applications are dealt by the Brazilian Federal Police.
+Being entitled to apply for an extension on their visa for up to 90 days more, the extension applications are handled by the Brazilian Federal Police.

-For visits of any other puporses, you must contact the Brazilian Consulate in London prior to your trip – or the Federal Police, if you are already in Brazil – to check what type of visa is required upon arrival in the country.
+For visits of any other purposes, you must contact the Brazilian Consulate in London prior to your travel to check what type of visa is required upon arrival in the country.

 In case you have lived or been living in Brazil and need a Certificate of Criminal Records from the local authorities, you should submit your request to the Brazilian Federal Police.

-Information about applying for a Foreigner Identity Card can be found on the website of the Brazilian Federal Police.
+This is the foreigner identity card, formerly known as Registro Nacional de Estrangeiros (RNE).
+Information about applying for a RNM can be found on the website of the Brazilian Federal Police.
 This document has the same validity as the national identity card (RG) issued for Brazilian nationals.
-For information in English, please visit the official government’s website.

-The Cadastro de Pessoa Fisica (CPF) is the national individual taxpayer registry issued for residents and non-residents who wish to have assets entitled to taxes in Brazil.
-If you are in the UK, you can apply for it through the Brazilian Consulate in London, otherwise you must contact Receita Federal (Brazilian Customs and Revenue).
+The Cadastro de Pessoa Fisica (CPF) is the national individual taxpayer registration, issued for residents and non-residents who wish to have assets entitled to taxes in Brazil.
+If you are in the UK, you can apply through the Brazilian Consulate in London, otherwise you must contact Receita Federal (Brazilian Customs and Revenue).

 For information on whether you can continue to or apply for benefits whilst living abroad please visit the following links: